karteek/karteek.github.io/content/about.md

 type = "page"
 +++

-Curious person, aren't you?
-It's good to be curious, and welcome to my curious world.

 I'm Karteek.
-I'm a curious person just like you.
-I would love to call myself a philomath (a seeker of knowledge and facts).
+I would love to call myself a technology enthusiast and a philomath (a seeker of knowledge and facts).
 And, this is the place where I'm trying to document my journey of my learnings.
 As I'm a techie working for a technology company, my learnings end up mostly being about technology.
 And much less about exciting adventures.

 I solve problems [professionally](https://www.linkedin.com/in/karteek) and for [fun](https://github.com/karteek).
 I enjoy programming challenges from [ProjectEuler](https://projecteuler.net) and more recently from [HackerRank](http://hackerrank.com/).